stefanvstein/testify/README.md

 ## Options

-The eval- functions takes an optional map of options:
+The eval- functions takes an optional map of options, as seen above.
+Following options are available:

 `:test-var` is a var of the macro used as test-comment.
 Default value is `#'testify/test-comment`.
 It can be changed to make selective evaluation runs in the same source file.